 The following table illustrates where all funds are derived from and what activities they are allocated to.
-As described in Substantial Amendment 5, the new total allocated to our RISE WV Housing Restoration Program will be \$82,389,250 as our RISE WV Rental Assistance Program continues to decline in numbers and our Housing Program grows.
+As described in Technical Amendment 8, the new total allocated to our RISE WV Housing Restoration Program will be \$87,638,800.01 and the new total allocated to RISE WV Rental Assistance Program is \$8,250,000.